WayneCrawford/ComPy/README.md

 compy.plot_inversion_density_all(Inversion_container)
 ```

-**Function Overview:**
-The `compy.plot_inversion_density_all` function visualizes the inversion results, displaying the shear velocity profiles and the misfit functions for different stations.
+This function visualizes the inversion results, displaying the shear velocity profiles and the misfit functions for different stations.
 This helps in assessing the quality and consistency of the inversion process across multiple stations.

+**Parameters**:

 - **Inversion_container**: A container that holds the inversion results for different stations.
 The format should include:
   - **Shear Velocity**: Shear velocity profiles obtained from the inversion.